Gina, Princess of Liechtenstein: Princess of Liechtenstein

+Princess Gina Trail was named in her honour.
+Fürst Franz und Fürstin Gina Pfadfinder was founded in honour of Prince Franz Josef II and Princess Gina.

+Marriage and family

 Georgina probably met her future husband, Prince Franz Joseph II, in early 1942.
-He was also her third cousin, and he had been the reigning Prince of Liechtenstein since 1938.
+He was also her fourth cousin, and he had been the reigning Prince of Liechtenstein since 1938.
 They had an age difference of 15 years, and their friendship eventually turned to love.
 Their engagement was announced on 30 December 1942.
 They were married on 7 March 1943 at the Cathedral of St. Florin in Vaduz.
 It was the first time that the wedding of a ruling Prince had taken place in Liechtenstein.
-During the following weeks, the newlyweds visited all eleven communes of Liechtenstein.
+During the following weeks, the newly-weds visited all eleven communes of Liechtenstein.